custonote/custonote-info/README.md

 I am an entrepreneur by heart but I also enjoy building things.
 I am currently working with a startup as a consultant.
 Aside from this project, I am also involved in another project focused on healthy lifestyle living.
 You can learn more about me and my work [here](http://jonmaldia.com).

 ### NatalieR

+Frontend Developer <br>
+My background is in psych & marketing and I’ve spent the last several years  working in market research (and still consult for my former employer).
+I’ve always loved to build and create, however, and decided to make the jump to web development earlier this year.
+I’m interested in focusing on the front end, because I love all things design - the aesthetics and the user experience aspect - but plan to learn back-end down the line.
+I am looking forward to learning React with this project.